delzhand/isocon/README.md

 This is the v0.5 beta release, the first release to include multiplayer support.
 Due to the complexity of adding networking, the feature in v0.4 that enabled token stat/status editing has been temporarily removed.
 Restoring it is the top priority for the next release!

 ## Multiplayer
 Connections are made via P2P, which means no signups, no services, no costs!
 However, this comes at the cost of requiring a bit of networking know-how.
 If you are hosting a table online, you may need to enable port forwarding on port 7777.
 You'll need to find and share your global IP with your players.
 If you are hosting on a LAN, you only need to share your local IP address, which should be visible in the connection sidebar.
+You may also need to disable your VPN if you're using one.

 ## Maps
 Fully 3d maps can created, saved, and shared.
 Maps are saved to /maps in the data directory, which can be found or changed in the config sidebar.